ajrnesto/iEco/README.md

 - Event Calendar: Browse events in a calendar view, making it easy to plan your participation.
 - Articles: Access articles created by the app administrators to stay informed about eco-friendly practices.
 - FAQs: Get answers to frequently asked questions about environmental topics.
-- About Us: Learn more about the app and its mission.
 - School Info: Find important information about Siquijor Provincial Science High School.

 ### Admin Interface